Building AMP questionnaires with Stripo by using pre-built modules

 Step 1.
 Pulling a prebuilt AMP module in your template

 I've built a ready-to-use "AMP Questionnaire" module for your convenience.
 It consists of three questions.
-In fact, as a base, we used our email 1 from the series, removed all the Stripo identity, and our intro.
+In fact, as a base, we used our email one from the series, removed all the Stripo identity, and our intro.
 That's it.

 So your module will have three sections for questions.